Kanegraffiti/LessonPlans/Basic Technology/Week1_Basic_Technology_Lesson_Plan_JSS1-3.md

 - A **first aid box** keeps important materials such as **bandages**, **plasters**, **cotton wool**, **antiseptic**, **scissors**, **gloves**, **safety pins**, and **thermometer**.
 - We use these materials to **clean wounds**, **cover and protect injuries**, **stop bleeding**, and **prevent infection** until a medical expert arrives.
 - Everyone should stay calm, protect themselves with gloves, and call for help while giving first aid.
+- Remember to **check expiry dates** of medicines and replace used items so the first aid box stays ready for emergencies.
+- Practise simple first aid steps like **applying pressure to stop bleeding** or **supporting a sprained joint** under adult supervision.

 ### Assignment